-Sessions will be held from 8:30 am-12 pm, every other month.
-Sessions are $199 each.
-If you sign up for the full program at $1,699, you'll also receive a 360 assessment and 1 hour of executive coaching.
+The Leadership Institute will use a combination of synchronous and asynchronous learning formats.
+There will be instructor-led virtual sessions with scheduled dates and times.
+Additionally, on-demand and self-paced assignments for asynchronous learning will be provided.
+Sessions are $199 each, if you sign up for the full program at $1,699, you’ll also receive a 360 assessment and 1 hour of executive coaching.

 - This session allows participants to examine sources of credibility, logical argument and emotional appeal.
 The focus is on the real-world applications of the practices of leadership that have been developed by James Kouzes and Barry Posner.

 - March: Unconscious Bias

 Kick-off March 9 | 11 am | Wrap-up March 26 | 11 am

 - Unconscious bias occurs automatically as the brain makes quick judgments and takes short cuts.
 This session focuses on ways to identify and address unconscious bias for better professional relationships and communication.
 Common types of biases and creative solutions are presented.

 Kick-off May 4 | 2 pm | Wrap-up May 28 | 11 am

 - Your first step in managing a difficult conversation (even if it happens suddenly) is to consider the potential outcomes and decide whether or not the conversation has enough value for you.
 This session will show participants ways to consider the consequences, as well as how to explore their frame of reference, establish positive intent, and identify what they want from the conversation.
 Participants will explore a seven-step framework for difficult conversations.
 They will also create a template to help them plan future conversations.